Job Title: Director of Workplace Campaigns, United Way of Greater Topeka (UWGT)

 - Plan, create, and execute key donor relation strategies and efforts in collaboration with the resource development and community impact teams, in support of workplace campaigns.

-- Specifically manage and tactically build the organization’s capacity to diversify and expand its workplace campaign with current and new accounts.
+- Manage and tactically build the organization’s capacity to diversify and expand its workplace campaign with current and new accounts.

 - Support the expansion and integration of affinity markets (Women United, Young Leaders Society, Retirees, etc.) into workplace campaign to increase revenue sources.